 You have the right to appeal any decision relating to your homeless application within 21 days of your decision being reached.

-Write to the Principal Officer, Homelessness clearly stating the reason for your appeal.
+To request a review, you must write to the Principal Officer, Homelessness within 21 days of the decision.
+You should clearly state the reason for your request and why you think the decision should be changed.
 You will be entitled to free independent advice from the Community Housing Advisory Project (CHAP).
-CHAP can advocate on your behalf.
-We will invite you to an interview to discuss your appeal.
+CHAP can advocate on your behalf and assist with your written request.

 Rent Deposit Guarantee Scheme

-The Rent Deposit Guarantee Scheme helps you rent from a private landlord.
-It gives the landlord a written 'guarantee' instead of a cash deposit.
+Our Rent Deposit Guarantee Scheme may help you to rent from a private landlord.